Merci-chao/userChrome.js/docs/multitabrows/index.md

 ### 🔄 Auto Update Checking

 Multi Tab Rows ensures you’re always equipped with the latest enhancements and compatibility.
-There’s no need to worry about suddenly breaking or the frustration of hunting for updates — one click keeps everything working smoothly.
+There’s no need to worry about sudden breakages or the frustration of hunting for updates after getting a new version of Firefox — one click keeps everything working smoothly.
 For those who prefer more control, updates can also be applied manually or even disabled.

 ![Update notification](https://cdn.jsdelivr.net/gh/Merci-chao/userChrome.js@main/screenshots/update.en.png)